kimble4/CrossMgr/helptxt/Menu-Windows.md

 To set the bib for a button, enter the number, then right-click on the button, or press its respective function key while holding Ctrl.
 Ctrl-P will populate the buttons with the bibs of the first 5 finishers in the current race.

+## Missing Riders...
+Shows the __Missing Riders__ window.
+Functionally similar to __Add DNS from external Excel data__ in the [DataMgmt][] menu, this lists riders who are in the race, but do not (yet) have recorded times.

+Use this early in the race to help work out whether any riders have bad RFID tags, so that you can enter their times manually.

+Unseen riders (ie. those who are finishers, but have no recorded times) will be shown in yellow.
+You can set their status to DNS or DQ from the right-click context menu, or double-click to open the [RiderDetail][] dialog.
+Unseen riders will disappear from the list when a lap time is recorded for them.
+(If riders are still unseen at the end on the race, and __Consider Riders in Spreadsheet to be DNS if no race data__ is selected in [Properties][], they will be marked DNS when the race is finished.)

+If __Include non-finishers__ is selected, non-finishers (DNS etc.) who have no recorded times will be displayed in white.

+Additionally, if the __Show unmatched riders__ box is checked, any riders who have recorded times but do *not* appear in the linked Excel spreadsheet will be included in the list, coloured in grey.
+These are likely to be invalid bib numbers that have been manually entered by mistake, but may be confused riders or the result of a problem with the spreadsheet.
+(As they do not appear in the spreadsheet, there will not be any RFID tag or additional data for these riders - see __Unmatched RFID Tags__ below.)
+If you are sure the entries are spurious, you can delete the bib from the race via the context menu.

+The __Resize__ button resizes the window to fit the table.

+The context menu includes the option __Add to Bib Enter__: This adds the bib number to an empty 'speed dial' button in the Bib Enter window (if one is available), for efficient manual entry of lap times.

 ## Windows
 Opens/Closes screens in a separate window.
 This is especially useful if you are using multiple screens and wish to show additional CrossMgr information while entering data in the main screen, or you wish to display the [LapCounter][] on another screen to show the riders.